 Who will host the Open Championship through 2025?
 Let's take some guesses.

-2020 -- The Old Course at St. Andrews: Since 1990, the Open has been played at the Old Course in five-year intervals.
+2021 -- The Old Course at St. Andrews: Since 1990, the Open has been played at the Old Course in five-year intervals.
 (It hosted it before then in 1984, a six-year gap.)
-The new tradition should hold up in the future.
+The new tradition should hold up in the future, but the 150th Open should be at St. Andrews

 2022 -- Muirfield: The Scottish links, and the shortest course in the modern Open Rota, gets the Open about once a decade nowadays.
 Phil Mickelson, who won there in 2013, will be 52 years old when the Open returns.
 It could be a good send-off for the lefty.